blackflux/robo-config/README.md

 A container task definition file contains the following keys:

 - `tasks`: Array of task names.
-These can be relative as `task` or referencing a different task directory as `taskDirectory/task`
+These can be relative as `task` or referencing a task directory as `taskDirectory/task`
 - `description`: High level description of what this container task does.

 #### Actionable Tasks